 Biomedical Equipment Technician

 Medical equipment chirps and hums in hospitals and other healthcare facilities.
-These machines are used to monitor patients’ vital signs, look for signs of disease in the body, and help provide therapy.
-Biomedical equipment technicians (BMETs) ensure that these machines are always in order and repair any parts that may be damaged.
+These machines monitor patients’ vital signs, look for signs of disease in the body, and help provide therapy.
+Biomedical equipment technicians (BMETs) ensure that these machines are always in order and repair any damaged parts.

 Biomedical equipment technicians are also known as medical equipment repairers.
 These professionals are responsible for installing, maintaining, and repairing patient care equipment.
 Depending on the experience level and training acquired by the technician, they may be responsible for dealing with simple devices such as electric wheelchairs or machines as complicated as CT scanners.
 From installation to regular maintenance of machines, biomedical equipment technicians handle equipment at every stage.